 - E-mail exchanges with the office staff and/or your counselor should be limited to things such as scheduling and changing appointments.
 Please do not e-mail content related to your therapy sessions as e-mail is not completely secure or confidential.

-- CPS counselors, counselor trainees, and staff will not accept friend or contact requests from current or former clients on any social networking site.
+- CPS counselors, counselor trainees, and staff will not accept friend or contact requests from student clients.